PaulsonLab/MolDAIS/README.md

 # MolDAIS (under development)
 Molecular Descriptors with Actively Identified Subsets

 A code for efficient molecular property optimization.
+This repository is under development.
+A cleaner version with tutorials and extended functionality (e.g., constraints, multi-objective, and human-in-the-loop) will be made available upon journal publication.

-## Test the code - log P
+## Test the code
 1. Build environment
 2. Run main.py